kaanklcrsln/Crypton/README.md

 service.
 It holds one thing and holds it properly.
 Crypton takes the same position with folders.

-Most encryption tools drift toward being platforms — accounts, sync, sharing, recovery portals, subscriptions.
+Most encryption tools drift toward being platforms: accounts, sync, sharing, recovery portals, subscriptions.
 Every one of those is another party who can be breached, another server that can go down, another way your data leaves the machine you put it on.